zedlopez/inf7/README.md

 inf7 init --top "The Parent Trap"
 ```

 This creates a "The Parent Trap" directory containing "The Parent Trap.inform" and "The Parent Trap.materials" (with the usual initial contents).
-One of the reasons you might want to do this is for ease of use with git; if that's what you're after, use the --git command-line flag. --git assumes --top and runs git init for you.
+One of the reasons you might want to do this is for ease of use with git; if that's what you're after, use the --git command-line flag. --git implies --top and it runs git init for you.
 (It doesn't add anything to the repo, though.)

 ```
 inf7 init --git "Ice Cream Shoppe"